Which of the following best describes the primary structural diff... | Study Prep in Pearson+

 1

-Step 3: Starch, on the other hand, is primarily composed of α(1→4) glycosidic bonds.
-These bonds create a structure that is less rigid and more accessible for enzymatic breakdown, making starch a storage polysaccharide in plants.
+Step 3: Define unsaturated fats.
+Unsaturated fats contain one or more double bonds between carbon atoms in their fatty acid chains.
+These double bonds introduce kinks or bends in the chain, affecting the physical properties of the fat.

-Step 4: Analyze the options provided in the question.
-The correct answer should highlight the difference in glycosidic bond types: β(1→4) for cellulose and α(1→4) for starch.
-Other options, such as solubility, sugar units, or branching, are incorrect based on the biochemical properties of these molecules.
+Step 4: Compare the physical properties of saturated and unsaturated fats.
+Saturated fats tend to be solid at room temperature due to their straight chains, which allow tight packing.
+Unsaturated fats, with their kinked chains, are usually liquid at room temperature because they cannot pack as tightly.

-Step 5: Conclude that the primary structural difference between cellulose and starch is the type of glycosidic bond: β(1→4) in cellulose versus α(1→4) in starch.
-This distinction is crucial for their respective biological roles and physical properties.
+Step 5: Conclude that the primary structural difference between saturated and unsaturated fats is the presence of double bonds in unsaturated fats, which are absent in saturated fats.
+This structural difference impacts their physical state and biological functions.